mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 # Non-Functional Requirements

 1. Interface
-    * (Task 1.1.1) The interface shall be pleasing to the eye.
+    * (Task 1.1.1) The interface shall be pleasing to the eye. (done)
     * (Task 1.1.2) The interface shall have a dark mode and light mode options.
     * (Task 1.1.3) Up to 20 solutions shall be displayed on the solutions page.

 2. Usability
-    * (Task 2.1.1) The app shall always be available for the user to use at any time.
+    * (Task 2.1.1) The app shall always be available for the user to use at any time. (done)
-    * (Task 2.1.2) The app shall be accommodating to those with disabilities.
+    * (Task 2.1.2) The app shall be accommodating to those with disabilities. (done)
-    * (Task 2.1.3) Any animation shall be as fast as possible unless the animation serves the purpose of looking nice then should be less than 3 seconds.
+    * (Task 2.1.3) Any animation shall be as fast as possible unless the animation serves the purpose of looking nice then should be less than 3 seconds. (done)

-    * (Task 2.1.4) Buttons shall be appropriately labeled too not create user confusion.
+    * (Task 2.1.4) Buttons shall be appropriately labeled too not create user confusion. (done)
-    * (Task 2.1.5) The application shall be simple to use UX design that does not need instructions/guidelines.
+    * (Task 2.1.5) The application shall be simple to use UX design that does not need instructions/guidelines. (done)

  3. Performance
-    * (Task 3.1.1) The app shall be able to be used by more than 5 people at a time.
+    * (Task 3.1.1) The app shall be able to be used by more than 5 people at a time. (done)
-    * (Task 3.1.2) Software shall take less than 5 seconds to open and load.
+    * (Task 3.1.2) Software shall take less than 5 seconds to open and load. (done)
-    * (Task 3.1.3) Software shall work on every iPhone that supports iOS 14 and up.
+    * (Task 3.1.3) Software shall work on every iPhone that supports iOS 14 and up. (done)

  4. Reliability
-    * (Task 3.1.4) Information found should be accurate for user.
+    * (Task 3.1.4) Information found should be accurate for user. (done)
-    * (Task 3.1.5) Solutions will be monitered to insure reliability.
+    * (Task 3.1.5) Solutions will be monitered to insure reliability. (done)
-    * (Task 3.1.6) App should not crash due to extended use or system bugs.
+    * (Task 3.1.6) App should not crash due to extended use or system bugs. (done)

  5. Scalability
-    * (Task 3.1.7) App can handle increased usage and more data as time progresses.
+    * (Task 3.1.7) App can handle increased usage and more data as time progresses. (done)
-    * (Task 3.1.8) Data can be stored and accessed in a way that optimizes storage and avoids delays.
+    * (Task 3.1.8) Data can be stored and accessed in a way that optimizes storage and avoids delays. (done)